-No, no, no, no, NO. In the Coal Region and in Pa Dutch Country, Chicken and Waffles DO NOT refer to a dry waffle topped with a hunk of fried chicken with some syrup languishing nearby.
+No, no, no, no, NO. In the Coal Region and in Pennsylvania Dutch Country, Chicken and Waffles DOES NOT refer to a dry waffle topped with a hunk of fried chicken with some syrup languishing nearby.
 I get it — I understand that version is popular elsewhere and I, for one, will never disparage anyone’s choices in comfort foods.

-It seems the farther away you get from Pa.
-Dutch country in Central Pa, the less people know of this version of an out-of-this-world comfort food.
+It seems the farther away you get from Pennsylvania Dutch country and Northeast PA, the less people know of this version of an out-of-this-world comfort food.
 I have had this many times for Sunday supper (which is what we call “dinner” here.
 In the coal region, you will often hear the meal you eat at noon referred to as “dinner” as opposed to “lunch”.)

 Make your own waffles if you prefer using your favorite recipe or use a good quality frozen waffle.
 Don’t beat yourself up if you do not make the waffles from scratch.
 Because I am keeping it as easy as possible in this recipe, I am leaving out any waffle recipes.
 Great served alongside creamy mashed potatoes.